A Golden birthday only happens once in your lifetime.

-All these considered, it goes to show that there’s so much you can do to make your child’s golden birthday special.
+All these considered, it shows that there’s so much you can do to make your child’s golden birthday special.

-Don’t wait for later in making some arrangements to make the party extraordinary.
+Don’t wait for later to make some arrangements to make the party extraordinary.

 Plan ahead to avoid cramming last minute.

-Take some time to talk to your child about their golden birthday and what it means.
+Take some time to talk to your child about their golden birthday and its meaning.

 Before even purchasing some supplies for the party, ask them what they want.

-Kids easily change their minds, so it’s better to ensure that you’re on the same page.
+Kids easily change their minds, so it’s better to ensure you’re on the same page.